ds300/derivablejs/README.md

 `root` didn't change, but `fst` got computed twice.
 That's because of the way references are cleaned up when you call `dispose!`.
 Havelock suffers no such problems.

-Alas the one major problem with both of these libraries is that they require ClojureScript.
+The one major issue with both of these libraries is that they require ClojureScript.
 I love love love ClojureScript but I'm not one of these extremely lucky people who get to use it at their job, so I wanted a pure JS solution.
-I imagine many others feel the same.

 So what's available in JS land?
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.